omeka/omeka-s-enduser/docs/sites/site_pages.md

 Once you have made your layout choices, you are ready to add blocks to the page.

-On the right-hand side you can choose to add a new block to your page by selecting one of the following elements:
+On the right-hand side you can choose to add a new block to your page by selecting one of the following elements that come with every Omeka S installation:

 - Asset
 - Browse preview